 Eating: Generally, there are no food restrictions after surgery, but some physicians will recommend a soft diet during the recovery period.
 The sooner the child eats and chews, the quicker the recovery.
 Tonsillectomy patients may be reluctant to eat because of throat pain; consequently, some weight loss may occur, which is gained back after a normal diet is resumed.

 Fever: A low-grade fever may be observed the night of the surgery and for a day or two afterward.
 Contact your physician if the fever is greater than 102º.

 Activity.
-Activity may be increased slowly, with a return to school after normal eating and drinking resumes, pain medication is no longer required, and the child sleeps through the night.
+Activity may be increased slowly, with a return to school after normal eating and drinking resume, pain medication is no longer required, and the child sleeps through the night.
 Travel on airplanes or far away from a medical facility is not recommended for two weeks following surgery.

 Breathing: The parent may notice snoring and mouth breathing due to swelling in the throat.
 Breathing should return to normal when swelling subsides, 10-14 days after surgery.